OpenMandrivaSoftware/os-image-builder/device/pine64/pinephone/README.md

 Installing on PinePhone
 =======================
-Write the generated pinephone.img to an SD card using the write2sd tool (it uses dd to
+Write the generated pinephone.img to an SD card using the write2sd tool (it uses dd to duplicate the image to the SD card, then does some postprocessing to make use of the full size of the SD card).
-Insert the SD card and boot the phone
+Insert the SD card and boot the phone.

 u-boot special commands
 =======================